Fairlay/Bitcoin-Betting/README.md

 ## User Interfaces

 The main user interface to access the platform is the DeFi-App  https://app.bitcoin-betting.com.
 It is a static site (hosted on IPFS)  that runs client-side Javascript code in the browser to interact directly with one of the selected nodes.
-Furtermore standalone application should become available for anyone with custom needs.
+Furthermore standalone application should become available for anyone with custom needs.

 ## Mobile Support